| |

 ionizers, mineral sanitizers, ozone generators,

-ultraviolet sanitizers, biguanide (Trades names
+ultraviolet sterilizers, hydrogen peroxide, biguanide (Trades names

 such as Baquacil, Baqua-Spa, Soft-Swim and